 Instructions

-- Heat a large pot over medium heat and warm the oil, then add the diced onion and cook for 2-3 minutes until it starts to get translucent.
+- In a large pot set over medium heat, heat the oil, then add diced onion and saute for 2-3 minutes.

-- Add the garlic, coriander, paprika, oregano, red pepper flakes (if using) and 1 teaspoon salt and fry for 2 minutes more.
+- Add the garlic, coriander, paprika, red pepper flakes, 1 teaspoon salt and oregano and cook for 2 minutes more.

-- Add the cooked lentils and tomatoes along with a large pinch of salt and a few cracks of pepper and stir, cooking for 5-7 minutes more.
+- Add the cooked lentils and tomatoes along with a large pinch of salt and pepper and stir, cooking for another 5-7 minutes.

-- Spread some of the lentil mixture on the bottom of a large oven-safe pan or casserole dish and add some of the eggplant circles.
+- Spread some of the lentil mixture on the bottom of a 9×13 casserole dish.

-- Continue building and finish with the last of the cheese.
-It doesn't need to look perfect, it'll all bubble up beautifully, you can't mess this up.
+- Continue building and finish with the last third of cheese.

-- Bake for 25-30 minutes until warmed through and lightly brown on top.
+- Bake for about 30 minutes until warmed through and bubbling.

 I loved your other skillet suppers and can’t wait to try this one.
 Will let you know how it turns out!